azamsharp/azamsharp.github.io/_posts/testing.md

 The ```NewsListScreen``` serves as a container view.
 This means it is responsible for making the network call and fetching the data.
 Once the data is fetched, it can be passed down to the presentation view.
 At present the only reusable view we have in the above code is ```ArticleView```.
 Depending on your app and requirements, you can also extract out List into a separate ```ArticleListView``` component.

 Another thing to notice in the above code is the use of ```sortedArticles``` private property.
 As I mentioned earlier that in MV pattern, views are the view models.
 This is no need to create a view model associated with ```NewsListScreen```.
 If your view is getting large then use view decomposition to break it into smaller pieces.
 Keep in mind that views in SwiftUI are value types.
 Value types are cheap to create.
-This gives you the flexibility to break your view into multiple reusable pieces.
+This gives you the flexibility to break your views into multiple reusable pieces.

 > If you are wondering how would you test the sortedArticles property then keep reading.
 Testing will be covered in the later section of this article.

+The above technique is ideal when the state is private to the view and is not shared with the rest of the application.
+You can still alter/modify the state by passing the state to child views using ```@Binding``` and ```@Bindable``` property wrappers and macros, but once you are passing the state into multiple levels of view hierarchy it becomes repetitive and time consuming.

-Apple sample projects, which includes [Fruta](https://developer.apple.com/documentation/swiftui/fruta_building_a_feature-rich_app_with_swiftui) and [FoodTruck](https://developer.apple.com/documentation/swiftui/food_truck_building_a_swiftui_multiplatform_app) applications demonstrated how to use this pattern against a hard-coded data source.
+When working on larger apps, you need the ability to share state with other views of the application without having to pass down through the view hierarchy.
+Apple has demonstrated this approach in few sample projects, which includes [Fruta](https://developer.apple.com/documentation/swiftui/fruta_building_a_feature-rich_app_with_swiftui) and [FoodTruck](https://developer.apple.com/documentation/swiftui/food_truck_building_a_swiftui_multiplatform_app).
+These sample applications demonstrated how to use this pattern against a hard-coded data source.
 But in WWDC video title **"[Use Xcode for server-side development](https://developer.apple.com/videos/play/wwdc2022/110360/)"** Apple showed how to update the existing FoodTruck app and consume the data from an API response.

-The screenshot below shows ```FoodTruckModel``` using the ```DonutsServerClient``` to retrieve list of donuts.
-DonutsServerClient is responsible for making an actual request to the server and downloading the donuts.
+The screenshot below shows ```FoodTruckModel``` using the ```DonutsServerClient``` to retrieve list of donuts. ```DonutsServerClient``` is responsible for making an actual request to the server and downloading the donuts.
 Once the donuts are downloaded they are assigned to the serverDonuts property maintained by the FoodTruckModel.

 ![Use Xcode for server-side development](/images/xcode-server.png)